rsyncOSX/RsyncUIdocs/content/post/Built.md

 | RsyncUI   | about 13.6K     | about 162       | 6 May 2021 |
 | RsyncOSX   | about 11K   | about 121      | 14 March 2016 |

 Which application should I use?
-Both applications do the same job, but RsynUI is more feature-rich, and the GUI, including navigation, is better. **Are you on macOS Sonoma?
-Go for RsyncUI**.
-In the last year, all new development has been within RsyncUI.
+Both applications do the same job, but RsynUI is more feature-rich, and the GUI, including navigation, is better. **Are you on macOS Sonoma?** Go for RsyncUI.
+And for the last year and years to come, all development has been and will be within RsyncUI.
 RsyncOSX is maintained, but only for bug fixes.

 ## A few words about the code